serpilliere/Sibyl/README.md

 ### How to run the tool on a custom architecture?

-Once the architecture and corresponding semantic is implemented in Miasm2, one just needs to implement the wanted ABI in _sibyl/abi/_.
+Once the architecture and corresponding semantic is implemented in Miasm, one just needs to implement the wanted ABI in _sibyl/abi/_.
 If writing the jitter engine part is an issue, one can directly use the _python_ jitter option with _-j/--jitter_ argument.
 If the semantic is not complete enough, one can add the corresponding bridge with _qemu_ in `sibyl/engine/qemu.py`, if available.